https://www.gotocourt.com.au/drink-driving/vic/dui-penalties/

 Non-BAC drink driving offences

-Other drink driving offences will also require you to attend court.
+There are also other drink driving offences that also carry significant penalties and require you to attend court.

 These include: